Μάθημα δύο (Mathima Dio)

 εμείς γράφουμε (emis grafume) = we write

-εσείς γράφετε (esis grafete)
+εσείς γράφετε (esis grafete) = you write

 αυτοί/αυτές/αυτά γράφουν (afti/aftes/afta grafun) = they write